 2 Set yourself some financial goals

 Is there something that you want to save up for?
 When thinking of that, what financial goals could you set so you can make this happen?
 When you make financial goals, set both short and long term goals.
-There are plenty of apps on the market that can help, such as Yolt (iOS – Android).
+To help you achieve these goals, it’s a good idea to work with a financial expert, such as those at planet positive planning, who can provide personalized guidance and support.

 3 Plan for emergencies